jimoconnell/ebike-parts-list/README.md

 I did an ebike build from scratch then realized the parts list of other DIY ebike builds would have been a helpful place to start.

-This version rides like a Cadillaic, but I'm sure this setup could be modified to do whatever you want.
+This version rides like a Cadillaic, but I'm sure this setup could be modified to do whatever you need.